endurance-lab/endurance-lab.io/content/whyre-we-doing.md

 draft = false
 +++

-## ⦿ Why Systems Fail: Developer Experience as Cognitive Enablement
+## ⦿ Why Systems Fail

-> _"Anything that requires someone who is already very busy to spend time on something where the gains don’t appear worthwhile is likely to fail."_
+> Anything that requires someone who is already very busy to spend time on something where the gains don’t appear worthwhile is likely to fail.

 Most systems don’t fail because of a single catastrophic error.
 They fail because complexity outpaces cognition.

 As Richard I. Cook noted in *How Complex Systems Fail*:
-> _“High-risk environments rarely collapse from a single error.
-Instead, many small factors accrue until the complexity that individuals must manage exceeds their ability.”_
+> High-risk environments rarely collapse from a single error.
+Instead, many small factors accrue until the complexity that individuals must manage exceeds their ability.

-This is not just about technical failure — it’s about poor cognitive design.

 ## ⦿ The Hidden Cost of Poor Cognitive Design